gitmaus1/kest2/README.md

 Lab – Explore Control Panel Categories
  2019 - 2019 Cisco and/or its affiliates.
 All rights reserved.
 Cisco Public Page 2 of 3 www.netacad.com
 Question:
-Which subcategory allows you to view the basic network information and set up connections?
+Which subcategory allows you to view the basic network information and set up connections?<br>
-Type your answers here.<br>
+Type your answers here.
+Network and Sharing Center<br>

 The Hardware and Sound category allows you to add and configure hardware devices including printers and Bluetooth capable devices, customize power options, and adjust sound related settings.
 Questions:
-Which subcategory allows you to choose what happens when you insert a media or device?
+Which subcategory allows you to choose what happens when you insert a media or device?<br>
-Type your answers here.<br>
+Type your answers here.
+AutoPlay<br>

-Which subcategory allows you to add a printer?
+Which subcategory allows you to add a printer?<br>
-Type your answers here<br>
+Type your answers here Devices and Printers<br>

 The Programs category provides program installation and uninstallation and the selection of specific programs that the Windows operating system will use by default.
 This category also allows you to install/uninstall windows features such as remote access and file transfer clients.
 Questions:
-Which subcategory would you use to have a specific file type always open in a specified program?
+Which subcategory would you use to have a specific file type always open in a specified program?<br>
-Type your answers here.<br>
+Type your answers here.
+Default Programs<br>

-Which subcategory would you use to uninstall a program?
+Which subcategory would you use to uninstall a program?<br>
-Type your answers here.<br>
+Type your answers here.
+Programs and Features<br>

-Which subcategory would you use to install the Windows telnet client?
+Which subcategory would you use to install the Windows telnet client?<br>
 Type your answers here.<br>